Isarm/chess_engine/README.md

 * ~~Implement Alpha Beta pruning~~
 * ~~Implement Iterative Deepening using a transposition table~~
 * Fix inconsistent usage of constants (e.g. for mate score, move ordering)
+* Cleanup uci.cpp: Make number of threads configureable at runtime, put the default settings in a proper place.
 * Cleanup in general
 * Further improve the evaluation function: 1st step is probably pawn structure evaluation
 * Improve move ordering